If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 The most common type of free trial is time-based.
 You get to try the software or service for free for something like 7 days, 14 days, or 30 days.
 The problem with that is it often requires you (the customer) to enter in your payment information and, if you don’t like it, you have to remember to cancel your subscription before you get charged.
 People know this.
 And it can dissuade some customers from signing up for a free trial in the first place.
 That’s why a usage-based free trial can be more appealing.
 People only get charged if and when they surpass a certain usage metric.
 If your software allows for this type of free trial, then it’s at least worth testing to see how it impacts conversion rate compared to a time-based free trial.

-23. Evolve Men — For Free Coaching Assessment
+23. Evolve Men Landing Page — For Free Coaching Assessment

 The Takeaway: Make the first step in your funnel super easy (for the right people).